daniele-athome/hass-config/README.md

 3. Cancel: disable night mode for tonight

 If no action is taken, night mode will be enabled automatically after the timer expires.

+### Notifications

+Still a work in progress, this will host centralized scripts and automations for notifying me through various means about stuff happening.

 ### Other